mkassinopoulos/Estimation_of_QC_metrics/README.md

 ====================================================================

-The User guide will be available shortly.
-It will explain what each script is related to and how to reproduce some of the results presented in the study.
+The User guide will be available shortly and will explain what each script is related to and how to reproduce some of the results presented in the study.

 ## Author